aldrinjenson/blog/content/projects/whatsapp-msg-without-save.md

 > wa.me/\<mobile-number>

-I've been using this above URL for months and it works flawlessly.
+I've been using this above URL method for months and it works flawlessly.

 ## Even better solution

 Now, what if there was one app which could automate this even further so that even very common man could use this without having to use a browser to enter a URL each time!

-Well, that's exactly what I made: An app which behind the scene, calls this link with a mobile number accepted as parameter.
+Well, that's exactly what I made: An app which behind the scenes, calls the above link with a mobile number accepted as parameter.

 Here's a demo: